 A typical Bolivian lunch has a piece of meat or chicken that generally comes with rice and a salad.
 Rice may be replaced by pasta or potatoes.
 Asadito is a common term to indicate a good piece of beef that comes with an almuerzo.

-Other Typical Bolivian Dishes
+Other Typical Bolivian Dishes for Lunch

-Some restaurants not only have the choice of two set lunches, but also serve extra dishes, such as chicken broaster or fish – in La Paz trucha (trout) is popular.
+Some restaurants not only have the choice of two set lunches but also serve extra dishes, such as ‘broaster’ chicken or fish – in La Paz trucha (trout) is popular.
 These dishes cost more than an almuerzo.

 The more luxurious restaurants may also serve a tiny salad before serving the soup, as well as a glass of cold peach or cinnamon tea called mocochinchi, which comes with lots of sugar and with or without a piece of peach.
 In some restaurants they serve dessert but don’t get your hopes up.
 It generally consists of no more than a piece of fruit or a glass filled with chemically-colored jelly, on which the Bolivians seem to thrive.